GoogleCloudPlatform/endpoints-samples/gce/README.md

 For an example of a configuration you can see the [example config](./config.yaml).
 For a full accounting of options check out the [template schema](./globally_available_service.py.schema).

 In particular, make sure to replace the values under `metadata:` with your own values from Step 1 and 2.
+Note, the only supported OS at this time is Debian-Jessie.

+## Step 4: Deploy your configuration

+Run `gcloud deployment-manager deployments create config.yaml` to deploy your configuration.